ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 to expose a more friendly command line interface for the machine learning tasks needed to be performed by the admin.
 The `ska_server` component, implemented in rust as well, exposes a REST API, which enables users to perform the various tasks of the application, like prompting the LLMs.
-Finally, we develop the `ska_frontend` materializes the Graphical User Interface with which the users can interact with.
+Finally, the `ska_frontend` materializes the Graphical User Interface with which the users can interact with.

 Apart from the four components we developed, we utilize three extra components for our complete solution.
 The first one is Keycloak @web_keycloak, an open